BullionBear/binance-mongo/README.md

 7. Add build command in Makefile
 8. Add new collection in script
 9. Run and test
-10. Add new Dockerfile and push to ECR
+10. Add new Dockerfile in Dockerfiles/
+11. Go to ECR to create a new registry
-11. Go to Production
+12. Go to Production

 ## Production
 The app is running on AWS Fargate